 - Installation of Energisme software to measure hourly consumption at the sites where ID Logistics is responsible for this item.
-This initiative has been launched in France and will be progressively extended across the entire Group. - A lighting replacement program (low-energy followed by LED installation) is yielding positive results (100% of surfaces in Poland, 80% in Spain and 63% in France are now fitted with LED, as well as two sites in Brazil). - Over and above regulatory requirements, where contract duration allows or during building construction for which it acts as project manager, the Group installs renewable energy production equipment (e.g. in Spain at our Granollers and La Bisbal sites or in Brazil at the Thera Park Jundiai site). - The Group installs lithium-ion batteries (France, Poland and Brazil), which offer lower electricity consumption and improved safety of use. - In addition, the toolbox has helped create over 500 electricity consumption reduction projects in France, Spain and Poland.
+This initiative was launched in France, rolled out in Spain and Portugal in 2021 and will continue to be progressively extended across the entire Group. - A lighting replacement program (low energy followed by LED installation) is yielding positive results (100% of surfaces in Poland and Russia, 44% in Spain and 69% in France are now fitted with LED, as well as two sites in Brazil) - Over and above regulatory requirements, where contract duration allows or during building construction for which it acts as project manager, the Group installs renewable energy production equipment (e.g. in Spain at our Granollers and La Bisbal sites or in Brazil at the Thera Park Jundiai site).
+In 2021, for example, the Group installed 41,000 sqm of solar panels in France, 7,500 sqm in Spain and 4,500 sqm in Brazil). - The Group has also signed contracts for the supply of renewable electricity, with guarantee of origin certificates, for 27 MWh (i.e. 14% of the Group's consumption) in the Netherlands, Spain and Brazil.
+The Group is studying the possibility of extending such contracts to other countries in the coming years. - The Group installs lithium-ion batteries (France, Russia, Poland, Spain and Brazil), which offer lower electricity consumption and improved safety of use. - In addition, the toolbox has helped create over 600 electricity consumption reduction projects in France, Spain and Poland.